blabla1337/skf-flask/skf/markdown/knowledge_base/27-knowledge_base--Client_side_state_management--.md

 ## Description:

-An application can implement all kinds of logic rules through javascript and html.
+An application can implement all kinds of logic rules through JavaScript and html.
 However, these are client-side constraints that a hacker can easily disable or modify.

 ## Solution: